vsaulue/Gustave/docs/tutorials/03-world-api/03-world-structures/index.md

 Structures are automatically created/deleted by the `SyncWorld` when it is modified, so users can't directly edit structures.
 They can be inspected by getting a `StructureReference` object.

+For a given `SyncWorld`, all structures have a unique auto-generated index.
+An index is never reused by a `SyncWorld`.

 ## Prerequisites

 - [Selecting a Gustave configuration](../../01-getting-started/index.md)